 Intervention into Texas CPS cases

-In a CPS case originating in Texas, it takes some effort in order to be able to intervene in a case.
-Today's blog post from the Law Office of Bryan Fagan will cover what is required in order to achieve the standing sufficient in order to intervene in the CPS case.
-Additionally, we will discuss with you what needs to be included in any response filed by you against another person trying to intervene in your case.
-Finally, as with anything in the law, there are special circumstances that are often attached to CPS cases.
+In a CPS case originating in Texas, it takes some effort to intervene in a case.
+Today's blog post from the Law Office of Bryan Fagan will cover what is required to achieve the standing sufficient to intervene in the CPS case.
+Additionally, we will discuss what needs to be included in any response filed by you against another person trying to intervene in your case.
+Finally, as with anything in the law, special circumstances are often attached to CPS cases.
 As such, we will detail what consideration you may need to give to these scenarios.

 If you are not the parent of the child involved in the CPS case and would like to establish standing sufficient to intervene (become a party) into that case, you can do so through two different avenues.
 First, you could establish standing sufficient to file your own lawsuit independent of the original suit.
 Second, you can intervene in a pending lawsuit- such as the CPS lawsuit that has already been filed.

-In order to achieve the standing sufficient to file an original family suit in Texas, you will either need to be the parent of the child involved in the CPS case or be authorized as a guardian or representative of the child in a court-ordered proceeding.
-Otherwise, you would need to be a person who has had actual care, control and possession of the child for at least six months ending not more than 90 days preceding the date of the filing of the petition.
+To achieve the standing sufficient to file an original family suit in Texas, you will either need to be the parent of the child involved in the CPS case or be authorized as a guardian or representative of the child in a court-ordered proceeding.
+Otherwise, you would need to be a person who has had actual care, control, and possession of the child for at least six months ending not more than 90 days preceding the date of the filing of the petition.

 For our purposes, we need to determine what actual care, control, and possession mean.
 Texas appellate courts have determined that when breaking down these elements that the following factors are relevant: